Meta Ads vs Google Ads — Which One Should You Use?

 - Meta: short-form video (Reels), immersive stories, carousels and interactive creative.
 Visual & social-first.

-- Google: search text, product images (Shopping), responsive display and long-form video (YouTube).
+- Google: search text, product images (Shopping), reactive display and long-form video (YouTube).
 Intent and product-centric creative work best.

 Cost & bidding

 Both platforms use auction-based bidding.
-CPM/CPV/CPA vary by industry, audience and season.
+CPM/CPV/CPA vary by industry, audience and period.
 Typical patterns:

-- Meta often shows lower CPMs for broad awareness but CPAs depend on creative and funnel setup.
+- Meta often shows lower CPMs for broad consciousness but CPAs depend on creative and funnel setup.

-- Google Search typically has higher CPCs for competitive keywords but conversion intent is higher, which can lower CPA for purchase-driven campaigns.
+- Google Search typically has higher CPCs for aggressive keywords but conversion intent is higher, which can lower CPA for acquire-driven campaigns.

-Use automated bidding (target CPA, maximize conversions) once you have enough conversion data — otherwise start with manual or enhanced CPC to learn.
+Use mechanical bidding (target CPA, maximize conversions) once you have enough conversion data — alternatively start with manual or enhanced CPC to learn.

 Measurement & attribution